Do You Believe in Magic (song)

-"Do You Believe in Magic" is a song by American rock band the Lovin' Spoonful, written by John Sebastian in 1965.
-The single peaked at number 9 on the Billboard Hot 100 chart.
+"Do You Believe in Magic" is a song by the Canadian-American folk-rock band the Lovin' Spoonful.
+Written by John Sebastian, it was issued as the band's debut single in July 1965.
+The single peaked at number nine on the Billboard Hot 100.
+It later served as the title track of the band's debut album, issued that November.
 In 1978, Shaun Cassidy reached the Top 40 with his cover version.

 The Lovin' Spoonful version

+John Sebastian composed "Do You Believe in Magic" in May 1965.
+Sebastian drew inspiration from a teenage girl who attended one of the Lovin' Spoonful's performances at the Night Owl Cafe, a club in the Greenwich Village neighborhood of New York City at which the band were then holding a residency.
+The younger girl stood in contrast to the older beatnik crowd who typically attended folk performances, and Sebastian recalled that "[she was] dancing like we danced – and not like the last generation danced".
+He also remembered: "Zal [Yanovsky] and I just elbowed each other the entire night, because to us, that young girl symbolized the fact that our audience was changing, that maybe they had finally found us."
+Sebastian composed the song the following night, and the rest of the band worked with him at the Hotel Albert to finish its arrangement.

-In 1965, The Lovin' Spoonful originally recorded and released the song as the first single from their debut studio album Do You Believe in Magic.
+In 1965, the Lovin' Spoonful originally recorded and released the song as the first single from their debut studio album Do You Believe in Magic.
 The single was well received by the public and became a top ten hit on the Billboard Hot 100, peaking at number 9.
 According to the lyrics, the magic referenced in the title is the power of music to supply happiness and freedom to both those who make it and those who listen to it.
 The Lovin' Spoonful's version was ranked number 216 on Rolling Stone's list of The 500 Greatest Songs of All Time.
 Billboard said of the original single release that the "pulsating folk-flavored rhythm number serves as a strong and exciting debut for new group in the Byrds vein."
 Cash Box described it as a "rollicking, teen-angled romancer with an infectious danceable riff."
+Record World said that it has "plenty of beat and plenty of contemporary grit sound."

 In a 2007 DVD entitled The Lovin' Spoonful with John Sebastian - Do You Believe in Magic, author Sebastian illustrates how he sped up the three-chord intro from Martha and the Vandellas' "Heat Wave" to come up with the intro to "Do You Believe in Magic."

-"Do You Believe in Magic" was featured in The Parent Trap, American Pie, Date Movie, Temple Grandin, and The Super Mario Bros.
-Super Show!.
-The original version was also the theme song for the short-lived TV series State of Grace.
-The song is also significantly featured in the Jim Sheridan movie In America, as an Irish-immigrant family, having entered the U.S. on false pretenses, enter New York City for the first time.

-In 2012, the Lovin' Spoonful's version was used in the official "Meet the Pyro" trailer for the first-person shooter video game Team Fortress 2.
-As a worried RED Spy remarks, "One shudders to imagine what inhuman thoughts lie behind that mask...What dream of chronic and sustained cruelty?" the camera zooms in on Pyro's eye, revealing that he actually thinks he is in a Candy Land-like utopia world, while bits and pieces of the song playing in the background as it shifts between his mind and what is actually happening.
+In 2002, "Do You Believe in Magic" by The Lovin' Spoonful was inducted into the Grammy Hall of Fame.